ktorio/ktor-documentation/topics/sessions.md

 2. *[Choose how to pass data between the server and client](#cookie_header)*: using cookies or a custom header.
 Cookies suit better for plain HTML applications, while custom headers are intended for APIs.
 3. *[Choose where to store the session payload](#client_server)*: on the client or server.
 You can pass the serialized session's data to the client using a cookie/header value or store the payload on the server and pass only a session identifier.

-   If you want to store the session payload on the server, you can *[choose how to store the payload on the server](#storages)*: in the server memory or in a folder.
+   If you want to store the session payload on the server, you can *[choose how to store it](#storages)*: in the server memory or in a folder.
 You can also implement a custom storage for keeping session data.
 4. *[Protect session data](#protect_session)*: to protect sensitive session data passed to the client, you need to sign and encrypt the session's payload.